vuvdv3101/VSNote/README.md

 - **Well Tested**: Comprehensive unit and integration tests
 - **Modular Architecture**: Clean separation of concerns with VSNoteCore module

+## Challenges & Solutions
+1. Full-Text Search with FTS5

+Challenges:

+Keeping data in sync between the main table (notes) and the FTS table (notes_fts)

+Optimizing search performance for large datasets

+Solutions:

+- Used database triggers to automatically synchronize INSERT / UPDATE / DELETE operations

+- Applied the BM25 ranking algorithm to sort results by relevance

+- Added indexes on frequently queried columns (createdAt, updatedAt) to improve performance

 ## Architecture

 VSNote follows the MVVM (Model-View-ViewModel) pattern with a modular architecture